 water in a glass container in the oven.
 Close the door.
 Make sure it latches.
-Follow the directions on page 22 to set the oven to cook for
+Follow the directions in the "Cooking at high cook power" section to set the oven to cook for 2 minutes.

-2 minutes.
 When the time is up, the water should be heated.